GrapheneCt/VBackup/README.md

 # Adding new language:

 - Use [English locale](https://github.com/GrapheneCt/VBackup/blob/main/VBackup/RES_RCO/locale/vbackup_locale_en.xml) as base.
-Name your translation empva_locale_XX.xml, where XX is language code.
+Name your translation vbackup_locale_XX.xml, where XX is language code.
 Supported language codes can be seen [here](https://github.com/GrapheneCt/VBackup/blob/main/VBackup/RES_RCO/vbackup_plugin.xml#L159) (id attribute).
 - Submit your translation as pull request, it will be added in the next release.